michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter includes a summary of several notable talks presented at the Scaling Bitcoin workshop this past weekend.

-*Note:* this week's newsletter consists entirely of Scaling Bitcoin coverage as a result of there being almost nothing else to report in our usual Action Items, News, and Notable Code Changes sections.
-We hope to return to our usual format next week as various Bitcoin infrastructure contributors start returning home from the workshop.
+This week's newsletter consists entirely of summaries of several notable talks presented at the Scaling Bitcoin workshop last weekend, since there was very little to report in our usual Action Items, News, and Notable Code Changes sections.
+We hope to return to our usual format next week.

 ## Workshop summary: Scaling Bitcoin V (Tokyo 2018)